bajicv/unix_intro/docs/02_starting.md

 </div>

 <div id="tab1" class="tabcontent">
   <p>Unfortunately, Windows comes with <b>Command prompt</b> or <b>Windows PowerShell</b> which is not of interest for us.
-However, there are many possibilities for us who have Windows OS to use Unix like terminal (e.g. Tabby, MobaXterm, Ubuntu on Windows 10, Babun, Putty Manager, Cygwin, and many others)!
-For this tutorial we will use <b>Tabby</b>.</p>
+However, there are many possibilities for us who have Windows OS to use Unix like terminal (e.g. Tabby, MobaXterm, Babun, Putty Manager, Cygwin, and many others)!
+For this tutorial we will use <b>Tabby</b>.
+I recommend you to install WSL (Windows Subsystem for Linux) which is a feature of Windows that allows us to run a Linux environment without the need for a separate virtual machine.
+Folow <a href="https://learn.microsoft.com/en-us/windows/wsl/install">this tutorial on how to do it</a>.</p>
 </div>

 <div id="tab2" class="tabcontent">